 - 1. Complete all the assigned readings. - 2.
-Attend all evening (6 to 10 p.m.) and weekend (9 a.m. to 5 p.m.) classes, May 3 5 and May 24 26. - 3.
+Attend all evening (6 to 10 p.m.) and weekend (9 a.m. to 5 p.m.) classes, February 6 8 and February 20 22. - 3.
 Actively participate in class discussions, exercises and triad/seminar team work. - 4.
 Complete all written assignments including worksheets to be completed during classroom exercises and seminars.
 Evaluation sheets will be provided to students and are to be completed and turned in at the end of each class. - 5.
 All students are required to complete a short paper evaluating a housing program, project or service of the student's choice.
 Papers should incorporate lessons learned from class discussions, instructor presentations and reading.
-Papers must be emailed to Stephen by Tuesday, May 21st. - 6.
+Papers must be emailed to Stephen by Monday, February 16th. - 6.
 Consistent with MPA program requirements, students will prepare a self-evaluation and an evaluation of the instructor.
 Students should include in their self evaluation at least one important lesson or idea that has influenced their thinking relative to the course's learning objectives.
-Student/faculty evaluations can be completed in person, over the phone or via email exchange as per a mutually agreed upon approach in keeping with the college's established evaluation deadlines.
-It's the responsibility of the student to schedule and come to agreement with the instructor regarding the method for conducting the evaluation by end of class on May 26th.
+Student/faculty evaluations are to be completed via email exchange using the college's electronic evaluation system and in keeping with the college's established evaluation deadlines.